adderbyte/GYM_XPLANE_ML/XPlane_HeadlessMode_And_DockerFile/Readme.md

 -----------------------

 In this repo, the aim is to document how to run:
-  * X-Plane in a Headless mode (Without the Xserver ie the graphics interface).
-This will enable deploying xplane on servers without dedicate user interface (for example on  Amazone cloud -- bearing in mind each version deployed must have its own licence)
+  * X-Plane in a Headless mode (Without the Xserver or the graphics interface).
+This will enable deploying xplane on servers without dedicate user interface (for example on  Amazon cloud -- bearing in mind each version deployed must have its own licence).
+  * It is also preferable to run with XServer or the graphics interface for the first time to ensure everything is working as intended.
+Afterwards in order to deploy agent algorithm on large scale there should be no need for the GUI or XServer.
+Headless mode will save a lot in computation cost and time.
   * Investigate Docker set up for running xplane

 --------